kevinmatthes/orvaenting/README.md

    1 2 \cdot \textit \th = \frac {\textit \th} 2 \, .
    $$

-   This equation can be resolved by $\textit \th$ by scaling its both sides with
-   $2$ such that we achieve the first equation of the theorem.
+   This equation can be resolved by $\textit \th$ by scaling both sides with $2$ such that we achieve the first equation of the theorem.
 3. Due to $\arcsin$ being the counterpart of $\sin$, the first equation of the theorem can be resolved by $\gamma$ which gives
    $$